By Sam Wasson

 While installing solar panels may be expensive, there are plenty of ways to help finance your next solar power system.
 Finally, solar enthusiasts should be aware of two slightly deceptive programs: Power Purchasing Agreements (PPAs) and low-interest leases.
 While these programs will help you put solar panels on your home, they do not allow you to own the system.

 While these programs have their benefits, neither allows you to own the panels and are therefore excluded from the criteria of this article.
-However, if you want to start producing clean energy and reduce the cost of your electric bill, be sure to take advantage of the incentives in this article.
+However, if you want to start producing clean energy and reduce the cost of your electric bill, be sure to take advantage of the incentives in this article that make going solar a fantastic option.

 Other Solar Resources